wwevo/7dtd-chrani-bot/README.md

 free to develop more elaborate features. this bot will stay simple though.

-the bot will start with command-line options for server-configuration. server-data, debug level and a prfix can be passed, you can run multiple bots from one directory
+the bot will start with command-line options for server-configuration. server-data, debug level and a prefix can be passed, you can run multiple bots from one directory

 ### what works: